 If you feel that you are being discriminated against at work due to currently or previously having cancer, you can do something about it.
 The steps you can take are:

-If you think you have been discriminated against, you should complain as soon as possible after the discriminatory act takes place, or after the period of discrimination ends.
+If you think you have been discriminated against, you should complain as soon as possible.
 If you wish to take your complaint to the Employment Tribunal, you have three months from the date of the discriminatory act, or end of the period of discrimination to do so.

 After Cancer Treatment has Finished